selimslab/selimslab.github.io/_NOTES/social-sciences/history/time-scale.md

 300 000 years, a day

+A human lifetime is about 20 seconds

 {% include earth.html %}

-For the 45 years old mother Earth,
+For the 45 years old Mother Earth,

 Dinosaurs appeared 2 years ago and lived for ~1.5 years

 Human species evolved during the last week

-Agriculture started an hour ago (12 000 years ago)
+Agriculture started an hour ago (12 000 years)

 Sumerians, writing, wheel, 30 minutes ago